duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: Universal Declaration of Human Rights regarding ethics

+Better: Exercise: Group Brainstorm: Have students come up with movie or pop culture references for ethical dilemas surround technology and robotics (examples: Back to the Future, Spiderman: Far From Home).

 - Teachers explain the importance of ethics:

 See also: By considering ethics during decision making, we can make better decisions that would benefit individuals and society as a whole.

 See also: Specifically for ethical issues that are related to AI, they can be split into three different categories.

-The ethical implications of what AI is:
+See: The ethical implications of what AI is: Bias and Fairness; Accountability and Remediability; Transparency, Interpretability, and Explainability.

-1. Bias and Fairness
-2. Accountability and Remediability
-3. Transparency, Interpretability, and Explainability

-The ethical implications related to what AI does:
+See: The ethical implications related to what AI does: Safety; Human-AI interaction; Cyber-security and Malicious Use; Privacy, Control, and Agency

-1. Safety
-2. Human-AI interaction
-3. Cyber-security and Malicious Use
-4. Privacy, Control, and Agency

 ### Main Lesson